Okun remembered for pioneering work in water engineering

-In 2006, he received lifetime achievement awards from Orange Water and Sewer Authority (OWASA) in Orange County, N.C., the national Environmental and Water Resources Institute and the International Water Association.
+In 2006, he received lifetime achievement awards from the Orange Water and Sewer Authority (OWASA) in Orange County, N.C., the national Environmental and Water Resources Institute and the International Water Association.

 During his career, Okun worked in 89 countries and consulted with municipal and legislative planning committees throughout the United States.
-Among Okun’s many contributions, he helped design a water treatment plant in Bangkok, Thailand; establish a graduate program in sanitary engineering in Lima, Peru; and studied water supply and pollution control in China for the World Bank.
-At home in Chapel Hill, he led the campaign to build Cane Creek Dam and Reservoir in the 1980s to ensure the most pristine water source possible for Chapel Hill and UNC campus.
+Among professor Okun’s many contributions, he helped design a water treatment plant in Bangkok, Thailand; establish a graduate program in sanitary engineering in Lima, Peru; and studied water supply and pollution control in China for the World Bank.
+At home in Chapel Hill, he led the campaign to build Cane Creek Dam and Reservoir in the 1980s to ensure the most pristine water source possible for Chapel Hill and the UNC campus.

 Okun began his career at UNC in 1952 and served as chair of the Department of Environmental Sciences and Engineering from 1955 to 1973.
 During his time as chair, the department grew from three to 25 faculty members.
-Although Okun retired from teaching in 1982, he remained actively involved in the profession through writing, lecturing and consulting, until his death.
+Although Dr. Okun retired from teaching in 1982, he remained actively involved in the profession through writing, lecturing and consulting, until his death.

 # # #